 A strong, well-written project proposal can help your business thrive but a poorly-written proposal can send your qualified lead packing.
 Let’s face it, this is one document you don’t want to mess up.
 And for that, not only you need to know how to write a project proposal but you also need to learn about what really goes into a winning project proposal template.

 So how do you create one then?
-In this post, we are going to address all the important factors of a project proposal that can help you close more deals with your prospects in 2021.
+In this post, we are going to address all the important factors and a project proposal outline that will help you close more deals with your prospects in 2021.

 Rule 1: Keep it to the point